- The production of biodistillates from vegetable oil (Vegan™)

 Jean-Christophe Duval, Managing Director, ARD

-Launched in 2010, the BioTfueL® project is aimed at developing and bringing to the global market a complete chain for the production of advanced biofuels using a thermochemical process, was completed in 2021.
+Launched in 2010, the BioTfueL® project aiming at developing and bringing to the global market a complete chain for the production of advanced biofuels from lignocellulosic biomass using a thermochemical process, was completed in 2021.
 This technology, which is currently being industrialized, represents a leading solution to the problem of producing sustainable aviation fuels (SAF).
 It is being marketed by Axens.

 « This project demonstrates a chain of technologies designed to convert lignocellulosic biomass into synthetic fuel.
 A test phase on units of sufficient size for industrial-scale extrapolation was conducted: the upstream part of the process (pretreatment) was tested in a torrefaction furnace located on Avril Group’s Venette site.
 The downstream steps (gasification, synthetic gas treatment, Fischer-Tropsch synthesis) were tested on a facility built on a TotalEnergies Group site near Dunkirk.

-The experimental program is focusing on different biomasses to demonstrate the flexibility of the technologies, a key factor for the successful roll-out of BTL chains.
+The experimental program was focusing on different biomasses to demonstrate the flexibility of the technologies, a key factor for the successful roll-out of BTL chains.
 We will be using these tests to validate the possibility of employing the process throughout the world.
 In addition, for a given plant, we will be able to offer the customer the opportunity to treat all available resources and hence construct bigger units, thereby reducing production costs.
 We are also targeting flexibility in terms of products, since an industrial unit based on the BioTfueL® technology is an energy hub that can produce biodiesel and biokerosene in proportions that can be adjusted at the customer’s request, but also bionaphta, biogas, bioLPG, etc.

 Jean-Philippe Héraud, BioTfueL® project manager, IFPEN